-Medication for ADHD is not a cure but instead helps manage the symptoms commonly associated with ADHD / ADD.
-Children and teenagers who take ADHD medication report feeling calmer, better able to concentrate and focus at school as well as feel less impulsive.
+Medication for ADHD is not a cure but instead helps manage the symptoms commonly associated with ADHD.
+Children and teenagers who take ADHD medication report feeling calmer, better able to concentrate and focus at school, and less impulsive.

 There are two types of medications commonly used for children with ADHD:

 There is no easy way to know – it can be a case of trial and error and seeing which medication gives the best results.
-Only clinicians who are specifically trained in administering ADHD medications are able to prescribe and it can take several months to find the right medication and the correct dosage for your child.
+Only clinicians specifically trained in administering ADHD medications can prescribe, and it can take several months to find the right medication and the correct dosage for your child.

 What to expect once your child starts ADHD medication:

-Behavioural therapy can be really effective at helping children with ADHD overcome some of the difficulties they experience on a daily basis.
+Behavioural therapy can be effective at helping children with ADHD overcome some of the difficulties they experience daily.
 Whilst medication can decrease the impulse to do something, behavioural techniques teach new behaviours.

 Social, academic and behavioural skills are taught by a specialist psychologist or psychotherapist.
 Once learnt, these skills can be used for life.
-Behavioural techniques, such as learning organisational skills and how to manage the internal restlessness that often accompanies ADHD can be particularly effective for those with mild ADHD.
+Behavioural techniques, such as learning organisational skills and managing the internal restlessness that often accompanies ADHD can be particularly effective for those with mild ADHD.

 Parental interactions are of key importance for children with ADHD.
 The aim is to improve the quality of the interactions and reduce family stress, encourage positive behaviours and create a happier home life.
 Parenting support will also teach more effective ways of dealing with difficult behaviours, breaking any negative cycles that have arisen.

-The type of support that is best for your family will depend on the challenges and stresses you are experiencing, so finding a solution that works for your family’s individual needs is key to making effective changes.
+The best type of support for your family will depend on the challenges you are experiencing.
+Finding a solution that works for your child and family’s needs is key to effective changes.

-The aim of treatment is to allow you child to reach their full potential and mature into a happier and more fulfilled individual.
+Treatment aims to allow your child to reach their full potential and mature into a happier and more fulfilled individual.
 Many children and teens report a positive impact on their peer relationships, ability to concentrate at school and reduced strain within the family.